s-carmack/carmack-portfolio/Final-Project-Part-2_shunshocarmack.md

 After collecting and collating the feedback in the previous stage, I went back through the entire Shorthand wireframe and decided on a few areas I definitely needed to revise:
 1. Making sure all sources, photo credits, and citations are included somewhere in the presentation.
 2. Separating out the data about race and presenting it in a new method.
 3. Conduct another search to see if additional data is available regarding disabilties in children's literature.
+Particularly to add depth towards the end of the story before the "Call to Action" section.
 4. Stronger connections to resources for the "Call to Action" section -- and being sure to delineate the "Call to Action" section.
 5. Standardize use of fonts throughout.
 And, consider adding in an additional voice to increase the storytelling aspect.